iDigBio/idb-backend/idb/stats/readme.md

 # stats

-IDB staff should consult the following for more information: https://redmine.idigbio.org/projects/infrastructure/wiki/Portal_and_api_stats_overview
+IDB staff should consult the following for more information and to help understand the various pieces invovled: https://redmine.idigbio.org/projects/infrastructure/wiki/Portal_and_api_stats_overview

 **Warning: these processes are not idempotent.
 Some efforts are present in the code to prevent duplicate runs but care should still be taken.**

 ## telemetry/interaction stats

+These are available via the API but are mostly used/loaded here: https://www.idigbio.org/portal/portalstats

+For more info about how these work outside of the aggregation, see `docs/stats.md` in the [search api](https://github.com/iDigBio/idigbio-search-api/blob/master/docs/stats.md):

-These come from the search api and are things such as "search," "view," and "download."
+This data comes from the search api and are things such as "search," "view," and "download" events.

 Aggregation of telemetry stats is done by systemd job fired by systemd timer, `idb-interaction-telemetry-aggregator` (in this repo).
 The code lives [here](https://github.com/iDigBio/idb-backend/blob/master/idb/stats/collect.py).